 - Names that do not match your passport across flight, hotel, and insurance.

 Run a final sweep before your appointment.
 If something is off, fix it now rather than explaining it later.
-A preemptive dummy ticket can prevent many of these issues.

 Passing The “Timeline Test”: One Story From First Flight To Last Night